Basic Views on Corporate Governance

 Board of Directors and Business Execution Body

-As the chief executive responsible for business execution, the President appointed by the Board of Directors exercises control over the execution of business in the Company and its subsidiaries (hereinafter “the Group”).
+As the chief executive responsible for business execution, the President appointed by the Board of Directors exercises control over business execution in the Company and its subsidiaries (hereinafter “the Group”).
 Every executive officer (one-year term of office) appointed by the Board of Directors is responsible for business execution in the Group organization.
 As the heads of internal companies, divisions, and major functional organizations, the executive officers bear responsibilities for operations and business results.

-In this way, the Company clearly separates the responsibilities of Directors, that is, decision-making on and supervision of management, from the responsibilities of business execution.
+In this way, the Company clearly separates the responsibilities of Directors, that is, decision-making on and supervision of management, from the duties of business execution.
 Some Directors hold concurrent positions as executive officers.
 The President has established the Executive Committee (in principle, convenes twice a month) and various other councils and committees to deliberate and report on important matters concerning the Group’s management policies and business execution.

 Corporate Advisory Committee